Sony Music Studios: Sony

-Sony Music was also home to the current version of the word game Chain Reaction, hosted by Dylan Lane.
-Millionaire and Chain Reaction, both packaged by Michael Davies, are the only two daily national quiz shows currently produced in New York.
+Sony Music was also home to the 2006-07 version of the word game Chain Reaction, hosted by Dylan Lane.
+Millionaire and Chain Reaction were both packaged by Michael Davies.

 Sony Music Studios also hosted America: A Tribute to Heroes, a live telethon held 10 days after the September 11, 2001 attacks on the World Trade Center and the Pentagon.
 The special also featured segments from CBS Television City in Los Angeles.
 Neither location was disclosed before air time because of security concerns.

 On June 7, 2007, after a buyout attempt by Sony Music Executive Vice President/Studio Head Andy Kadison stalled, Sony BMG Music Entertainment announced that it would be closing the studios.
 Sold in November 2007 for $44 million, the building was razed and replaced by luxury condos.

 The last television production housed by the studio was Grand Slam, another Michael Davies and Embassy Row production, hosted by Dennis Miller.

 Major labels

 Artists

-This company is responsible for the development of many well-known artists such as Michael Jackson, Beyoncé, Alicia Keys, John Legend and other international artists such as Romeo Santos and Maluma.
+This company is responsible for the development of many well-known artists such as Michael Jackson, Beyoncé, Alicia Keys, John Legend and other international artists such as CoCo Lee, Romeo Santos and Maluma.
 Before the recording studio ended in 2007, some classics were recorded there including: